Understanding "Except" vs "Besides" and Similar Expressions: A Guide for ESL Learners

 • The trip was great except for the bad weather.

-(The trip was great, but the bad weather was an exception.)
+(The trip was great, but the bad weather was a downside.)

 Alternative Expressions Similar to "Except for"